-When removing steel wheel rim to change a tire, loosen all wheel nuts approximately flush with end of stud, then tap clamp ring to loosen rim.
+When removing a steel wheel rim to change a tire, loosen all wheel nuts approximately flush with end of stud, then tap clamp ring to loosen rim.
 Do not remove nuts until clamp rings are free or clamp ring may fly off of stud.
 When installing rim be sure pins on clamp ring face outboard.
 Then tighten attaching nuts alternately and evenly to avoid excessive wheel run-out.
 See torque values and sequence diagram.
+See tire inflation warning on page C-13.

-LUG NUT TIGHTENING SEQUENCE
+LUG NUT TIGHTENING

-WHEEL NUT TORQUE MUST BE CHECKED AT 100, 1,000 AND 6,000 MILES, AND EVERY 6,000-MILES THEREAFTER.
+WARNING: WHEN A UNIT IS NEW, OR WHEN EVER A WHEEL, WHEEL BOLT, OR WHEEL NUT IS REPLACED THE WHEEL NUT TORQUE MUST BE CHECKED AT 100, 1,000 AND 6,000 MILES, AND EVERY 6,000-MILES THEREAFTER.